 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
-We recommend that patients follow their doctor’s guidance in regard to nootropics.
+We recommend that patients follow their doctor’s guidance in regard to dietary supplements.

-In this article we'll review the formulation of some of Gorilla Mind's most popular products based on published medical research to give our take on whether they're likely to be safe and effective, as well as share real user reviews of the supplements.
+In this article we'll answer all of these questions and more, as we analyze the formulation of some of Gorilla Mind's most popular products based on clinical studies, to give our take on whether or not they're likely to be effective.

 We’ll review Gorilla Mode (the pre-workout), Gorilla Mind Smooth (the nootropic), Gorilla Mind Turkesterone , Gorilla Mind Sigma (the testosterone-booster) and some of the brand's botanical products.

-Gorilla Mode is Gorilla Mind's pre-workout supplement, and it's one of the most potent pre-workouts we’ve ever analyzed.
+Gorilla Mode is Gorilla Mind's pre-workout supplement, and its ingredients are shown above.
+This is one of the most potent pre-workouts we’ve analyzed to date on Illuminate Health.

 We consider nearly every active ingredient in Gorilla Mode to be effectively dosed.

-L-citrulline is an effective ergogenic (workout-enhancing) ingredient, and is dosed at 9,000 milligrams (mg) per two scoops of Gorilla Mode.
-A medical review of this amino acid found that at doses above 3,000 mg it confers exercise strength and power performance improvements.
+L-citrulline is an ergogenic (workout-enhancing) ingredient, and is dosed at 9,000 milligrams (mg) per two scoops of Gorilla Mode.

 The study authors noted that creatine supplementation provides both performance benefits and musculoskeletal benefits (increased muscle-building), and that the supplement does not increase fat mass.